 FOOD Pilots – STORYTELLING ON (FOOD) PRODUCTION

-A web application which helps organic farmers tell the story of their farms engage with their communities, helping business and exciting the public with knowledge about the real life behind authentic, sustainable food sources.
+A web application which helps organic farmers tell the story of their farms engage with their communities, exciting the public with knowledge about the real life behind authentic, sustainable food sources.

 Access the prototype application here: http://capsella-pilots.madgik.di.uoa.gr/storytelling-pilot/welcome